 x-rate-limit-reset: 1705420800

-x-rate-limit-limit is the maximum allowed in the current window. x-rate-limit-remaining is how many you have left. x-rate-limit-reset is a Unix timestamp for when the window resets.
-Parse that timestamp, compare it to the current time, and you know exactly how long to wait if you are running low.
+x-rate-limit-limit is the ceiling for the current window. x-rate-limit-remaining is what you have left. x-rate-limit-reset is a Unix timestamp for when the window resets.
+Parse that timestamp, subtract the current time, and you know precisely how many seconds to wait if you are running low.
+You never have to guess.

-This confuses a lot of developers.
-Rate limits control how fast you can make requests.
+This distinction trips up a lot of developers.
+Rate limits control how fast you can call the API.
 Usage caps control how much data you can consume per billing cycle.
+They are tracked separately and enforced separately.

-Since X moved to pay-per-use pricing in 2026, every resource you fetch costs money.
-And there is a hard cap of 2 million post reads per month on standard accounts.
-You can be well within your rate limit and still hit your billing cap.
-The two systems are completely independent.
+Since X moved to pay-per-use pricing in 2026, every resource you fetch costs money, and standard pay-per-use accounts carry a hard cap of 2 million post reads per month.
+You can sit comfortably inside your 15-minute rate limit and still get blocked because you burned through your monthly read cap.
+For the full cost side of this (per-action prices, the deduplication window, and what changed in April 2026), see our X API pricing breakdown.

 | Endpoint | Method | Per App | Per User | Window | Notes |